doximity/swift-style-guide/README.markdown

 When they are needed, use inline comments to explain **why** a particular piece of code does something.
 Comments must be kept up-to-date or deleted.

-Avoid block comments inline with code, as the code should be as self-documenting as possible.

 For documenting methods and properties, use the auto-generated template (`opt` + `cmd` + `/`) to describe expected parameters and return values.

 ```swift